iPhone 12 vs iPhone 13

 Camera

 Both are 12MP main sensors with f/1.6 apertures, but the 13 brings a sensor-shift OIS system that stabilizes photos better in low light and video shot while walking.
 The 13 also benefits from Photonic Engine — Apple's deep-fusion computational photography — which the 12 doesn't have.
 In practice: street photos at night, candid shots in dim restaurants, and video clips with movement all look cleaner on the 13.
 Both have a 12MP ultrawide and no telephoto.
-The 12 introduced Cinematic Mode — that's exclusive to the 13 generation onward.
+Cinematic Mode is exclusive to the 13 generation onward.

 Battery